adwhit/diesel-derive-enum/README.md

 See [this test](tests/src/rename.rs) for an example of renaming.

+See [this test](tests/src/schema.rs) for an example of specifying a schema.

 You can override the `snake_case` assumption for the entire enum using the `#[DbValueStyle = "..."]` attribute.
 Individual variants can still be renamed using `#[db_rename = "..."]`.

 | DbValueStyle   | Variant | Value   |